PunithaAnandan/SplitWise/ApplicationFlow.md

 ### Edit Expense

+1. User chooses Edit Expense on the menu (available on all pages).
 1. Page sends a request to edit Expense servlet along with criteria (Month selected by user).
 1. Servlet uses the Expense dao to select expenses according to criteria.